Take a look at this nasty paint scratch…

-2. Sand the Scratch — Use the abrasive pad to sand the area by hand until the scratch is no longer visible.
+2. Sand the Scratch — Use an abrasive pad to sand the area by hand.
+Do this until the scratch is no longer visible.

-3. Refine the Scratch — Attach the disc pad holder to the drill and the purple compounding pad to the disc pad holder.
-Using a quarter-sized amount of the 3M Rubbing Compound, buff the sanded area to ensure all scratches are removed from the surface.
+3. Refine the Scratch — Attach the disc pad holder to a drill and the purple compounding pad to the disc pad holder.
+Using a quarter-sized amount of 3M Rubbing Compound, buff the sanded area.
+Ensure scratches are removed from the surface.

-4. Polish and Restore Shine — Switch to the black polishing pad and apply a quarter-sized amount of 3M Scratch Remover onto the black pad.
+4. Polish and Restore Shine — Switch to the black polishing pad.
+Apply a quarter-sized amount of 3M Scratch Remover onto the black pad.
 Polish area compounded to further remove scratches to level of desired shine.

-5. Protect the Repaired Area — For added protection, apply automotive wax to the repaired area and entire vehicle if desired.
+5. Protect the Repaired Area — For added protection, apply a quality car wax to the repaired area.
+Do the entire vehicle if you wish.

-Next in our Paint Repair Clinic Series: How-to Fix Paint Chips & Deep Scratches!
+Continue learning with our Paint Repair Clinic series: How-to Fix Paint Chips & Deep Scratches!